 Take part in the revitalization of rural Latvian traditions, and discover its organic lifestyle by staying on a WWOOF farm.
 The deal is simple: free food, accommodation, and ecological inspiration, in return for volunteer help.

 Extra: Other Summer Vacation Ideas & Things to Do

 Go into the wild: hike the Carpathian Mountains or visit Swedish Lapland.

 Join a volunteering project in Iceland with SEEDS short-term workcamps.

 Travel by train in the Balkans: take a scenic ride on Šargan 8 or Mocanita.

 Hike, bike, or paddle along the longest recreational trail in the world.

 Be Positivus and help run the biggest music festival in the Baltics.

 Walk through centuries of history between Prague and Beroun.

-Editor’s Note: This post was originally published on June 16, 2016, and has been updated to revise the list of things to do, include additional items, and keep it fresh and accurate.
+Editor’s Note: This post was originally published in June, 2016, and has been updated to revise the list of things to do, include additional items, and keep it fresh and accurate.